How To Start A Language Blog

 A step up from free themes are paid themes which are often much higher quality, supported by the creators and easier to customize.

-You can get some amazing logo and web design work done for a reasonable price which will add to the professional image (and authority) of your site.
+You can get some amazing logo and web design work done there for a reasonable price which will add to the professional image (and authority) of your site.

 Rather than slap together a dodgy do-it-yourself logo that screams unprofessional (my first logo is great example of this), let someone create it for you.